 Acids and bases are fundamental chemical concepts that play a crucial role in countless chemical reactions, biological processes, and industrial applications.
 Understanding the intricacies of acids and bases is essential for success in AP Chemistry, laying the foundation for more advanced topics.
-This comprehensive review will delve into the definitions, properties, reactions, and applications of acids and bases, equipping you with the knowledge necessary to tackle any AP Chemistry acid-base question.
+This comprehensive review will break down the definitions, properties, reactions, and applications of acids and bases, equipping you with the knowledge necessary to tackle any AP Chemistry acid-base question.

 Defining Acids and Bases: A Multifaceted Approach